 Is it possible that one of the last vestiges of a draftee military, mass punishment, was simply ignored during the transition?
 Consider the alternative: when a service member or civilian makes a mistake or chooses to do the wrong thing, they are punished for their actions and take personal responsibility.
 It seems so foreign a concept to many, and yet those many are often those doling out mass punishment, not receiving it.

 Yes, it is true that mass punishment works.
-If an organization punishes and ostracizes its personnel to such a degree that they are afraid to do anything for fear of punishment, then the amount of incidents are likely to decrease – but at what cost?
+If an organization punishes and ostracizes its personnel to such a degree that they are afraid to do anything for fear of punishment, then the number of incidents are likely to decrease – but at what cost?
 Should volunteers be treated the same as prisoners?
 It is clear that the organization as a whole understood the directive not to drink and drive.
 In fact, it is obvious that drinking and driving is against the law, and no civilian organization would lecture their personnel every Friday that they cannot drink and drive.
 It is demeaning.

 Organizations do it because that is what was done to them.
 Leaders are tired of being told how one person’s action reflects a failure on the part of the organization, so punishing the organization to ‘self-police’ each other makes more sense than teaching individual responsibility.
 If a brand new private gets a DUI, it is the choice of the brand new private.
 The team leader, squad leader, platoon sergeant, platoon leader, first sergeant, and company commander have no cause to be standing in front of a senior leader explaining how this happened.
 The entire company or battalion should not be standing in formation for “retraining.”
 In fact, people can be considered trained by the fact that they did NOT get a DUI.
-Obviously, that is why they are in formation as compared to jail.
+Obviously, that is why they are information as compared to jail.

 There is no imaginary line of responsibility.
 If the leaders of the service member are to blame, then that blame extends up to the Chief of Staff of the Army.
 We are all leaders in this organization, we are also all adults.
 It is high time that the military end the tradition of mass punishment, and enforce the tradition of personal responsibility and ownership for your own actions.